 Door and Window Sensors (Contact Sensors)

 Door and Window Sensors are referred to as Contact Sensors because they activate when the two halves of the magnetic sensor come in contact.
-When the door or window opens,the contact is broken.
+When the door or window opens, the contact is broken.

 Identify Wire Pairs for each Sensor

 - Contact sensors have two wires coming out of each sensor.
 Identify the pair of wires coming out of your wall for each sensor and put one side in Numbered Zone and the other side in the G (Ground).
-It doesn't matter which wire goes in which side.
+It doesn't matter which wire goes on which side.

 - If you’re removing sensors from an old existing alarm panel, they may be wired with end-of-line resistors.
-Remove the resistors and discard or save for a different project.
+Remove the resistors and discard or save them for a different project.

 - You may have multiple sensors wired in series to create zones.
 You can keep them wired together in zones, or disconnect the wires from each other to monitor each sensor individually.
-There’s no limit to the number sensors you can have in SmartThings, but you are limited by the number of inputs available on your Konnected device.
+There’s no limit to the number of sensors you can have in SmartThings, but you are limited by the number of inputs available on your Konnected device.
 You can add as many konnected devices as you want to your system.
 Each can monitor up to 6 sensors.

 Zones are two or more sensors wired together in series.
-When any one door or window in the zone is open, the zone reports as open.
+When any one door or window in the zone is open, the zone reports it as open.

 Connect zones the same way you’d connect a single sensor, connecting the first and last wire in the series to

-G and to an input.
+G and to input.